scalacenter/advisoryboard/proposals/verbal-descriptions.md

 scaladocs, along with further improvements and personalisations / localisations of the verbal descriptions.

+Summaries could potentially be used in text editors and IDEs for sighted developers much as "import folding" and "comment folding" features can hide boilerplate.
+A method definition could be folded under a clickable button with an appropriate description, as produced by this tool.

-On the IDE / editor integration side, the tool should be easily integrated in a general porpose IDE or editor, in such a way that leverages existing accessibility support with minimal or no effort, except for user specific configuration or personalization.
+The tool should be easily integrated in a general purpose editor in such a way that leverages existing accessibility support with minimal or no effort.
+In Emacs, this could be achieved with a simple function call to the CLI tool, piping the results to a buffer that emacsspeak is aware of.

 ## Cost